Derek Kraus

-Derek K. Kraus (born September 1, 2001) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado for Young's Motorsports.
-He has also previously competed in the ARCA Menards Series and ARCA Menards Series East and West.
+Derek Kenneth Kraus (born September 1, 2001) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Cup Series, driving the No. 44 Chevrolet Camaro ZL1 for NY Racing Team.
+He has also previously competed in the NASCAR Xfinity Series, NASCAR Craftsman Truck Series, ARCA Menards Series, and ARCA Menards Series East and West.
 He won the 2019 West Series championship (when the series was known as the NASCAR K&N Pro Series West) and is also a former NASCAR Next member.
+He is also a simulator driver for Kaulig Racing.

 Racing career

 Early years

 Kraus started racing in go-karts and bandoleros.
 He won the GSR Kartway championship in 2012 and 2013.
 Kraus also competed in bandoleros at State Park Speedway in 2013 and won the track championship.
 In 2014, he won the State Park and state bandeleros championships.
 He later moved up to Midwest trucks and super late models (SLMs).
 He began the 2015 season by competing in seven Super Late Model races in Florida's New Smyrna Speedway.
-He began racing in the American Ethanol SuperTruck Series in 2015; he became the youngest driver to win a feature at Rockford Speedway at age 13.
+He began racing in the American Ethanol SuperTruck Series in 2015; he became the youngest driver to win a feature at Rockford Speedway at the age of thirteen.
 Additionally, Kraus won his first SLM race a few days before he turned fourteen.
 He also competed full-time in the Midwest Truck Series, he won that series' 2015 championship.
 In 2016, he competed in the ARCA Midwest Tour, finishing fourth in the standings and surpassing Matt Kenseth as the youngest driver to win a race in the series.